darienbuchanan/datadog-custom-metric-raid_wear_leveling_count/README.md

 **Description**:
 This custom check will send the raid wear_leveling_count to datadog for each disk(0-5) on each target host.
 The command to run manually is for raid disk 2 is: smartctl -a -d sat+megaraid,2 /dev/sdb | grep Wear_Leveling_Count | awk '{print $4}'

-***For more information please see 'Custom Metric: raid wear_leveling_count' in confluence: https://scratchfoundation.atlassian.net/wiki/spaces/IBE/pages/edit-v2/258539533
+**For more information please see 'Custom Metric: raid wear_leveling_count' in confluence**: https://scratchfoundation.atlassian.net/wiki/spaces/IBE/pages/edit-v2/258539533

 **How does custom check custom_raidwearcheck work**:
 In summary, the cron job executes check_raid.py and generates/modifies the raidwear.txt file which is then read by the custom_raidwearcheck.py.
 The custom_raidwearcheck.py script first checks the last_modified_date of the raidwear.txt file to ensure it is less than the current time minus one hour.
 If the raidwear.txt file is current, loop through and send wear_level_metric for each disk where value != ''.